 Searching for free events, festivals or free places to visit and things to do this summer in Toronto?
-Here is a list of FREE family-friendly for every day this summer in Toronto and GTA.
+Here is a list of FREE family-friendly events every day this summer in Toronto and the GTA.

 Have the best Toronto staycation, and have a blast credit-card free!